sucaritas/Focus/README.md

 # Focus
-A flexible configuration library for any application which needs a varying configuration, this could be to vary from request to request or from process to process, or simply from time to time.
+A flexible configuration library for any application which needs a varying configuration, this could be to vary from request to request in the case of a web app (think diferent languages) or from process to process, or simply from time to time.
 It is simple to use and it is light weight.
 Focus reads a marked up json and creates a store of configs which then can be queried.